 How to Build a Purpose Led Business

-Unless you’ve been hiding under a rock for the past five years, you’ve probably become aware of Simon Sinek’s “Why Great Leaders Inspire Action” TEDTalk from 2009.
+You’ve probably become aware of Simon Sinek’s “Why Great Leaders Inspire Action” TEDTalk from 2009.
 It’s had over 48m views, if you haven’t seen it, here’s the link.

-He talks about finding your ‘why’.
+He talked about finding your ‘why’.
 At Tricres, we call this Purpose and it sits at the heart of every model we implement in businesses across the world.
-There are entire organisations set up to promote and encourage purpose led businesses, we currently work with Future X who exist purely to promote a better world through purpose led businesses.
+There are entire organisations set up to promote and encourage purpose-led businesses, we currently work with Future X which exists purely to promote a better world through purpose-led businesses.

-Is it a fad?
-Is it just another new fangled idea that we can think about this year and then ignore?
+So is it a fad?
+Is it just another new-fangled idea that we can think about this year and ignore?
 Personally, I think not.
-History tells us that the best, most sustainable businesses that have ever existed are ones which are purpose led.
+History tells us that the best, most sustainable businesses that have ever existed are ones that are purpose-led.

-If we go back to the Victorians and the industrial revolution, you will see that the mill owners who built schools, housed their workers, provided medical care and a basic welfare system were the ones who thrived.
-The Rowntree family who founded chocolate factories may have been bought by Nestle decades ago, but their foundation still exists to this day.
+Going back to the Victorians and the industrial revolution, we see the mill owners who built schools.
+Who housed their workers, provided medical care and a basic welfare system were the ones who thrived.
+The Rowntree family founded chocolate factories that were bought by Nestle decades ago, but their foundation still exists to this day.

-By contrast, there are examples of businesses which no longer exist whose only purpose was to make money.
+By contrast, there are examples of businesses that no longer exist whose only purpose was to make money.
 Enron, RBS (about to be renamed NatWest – a bank they had originally bought over) are two that spring to mind immediately.
-Then there are those businesses who perhaps started out with a purpose and lost their way, examples might be Woolworths, Kodak and Thomas Cook.
+Then there are those businesses that perhaps started out with a purpose and lost their way.
+Examples might be Woolworths, Kodak and Thomas Cook.

-So, it seems a purpose isn’t just nice to have, it’s something that gives businesses longevity, strong foundations and direction, even when the landscape shifts.
+So a purpose isn’t just nice to have.
+Because it’s something that gives businesses longevity, strong foundations and direction, even when the landscape shifts.